mnot/I-D/http-encryption-encoding/draft.md

 resistant to server or network failure), downloaded by clients (to make it available offline), etc. without exposing its contents.

-These uses are not met by the use of TLS {{RFCxxxx}}, since it encrypts the channel between the client and server.
+These uses are not met by the use of TLS {{RFC5246}}, since it encrypts the channel between the client and server.

 This memo introduces an "encryption" content-coding (along with associated machinery) for HTTP to